protocol/w3dt-sudo/projects/filjs-audit/README.md

 We should consider updating the documentation for these examples to suggest their state as operational against pre-mainnet Filecoin and relying on possibly outdated components. ~~They should also be removed from docs.filecoin.io until we can update them and ensure they demonstrate ideal working conditions for Filecoin.~~ (They were removed during the compilation of this report).

-***(POSSIBLE PROJECT)*** [filecoin-shipyard/filecoin-network-inspector](https://github.com/filecoin-shipyard/filecoin-network-inspector) may be the example application most worth focusing on updating since it doesn't rely on small deals and exercises basic parts of the Lotus RPC.

 ### https://github.com/filecoin-shipyard/meme-marketplace

 > NFT example app using Textile Hub